ekam-g/globalssh/README.md

 ## How Do You Use It?

 1. Run ``global_ssh server`` on your host pc.
 It should say "Redis Connection Verfied And Working, Starting Global SSH!" and go into a into a shell.
 If there are no error messages you are now in global_ssh.
 You can type in commands and other if connected will see it
-2. To connect to your server make sure you have the same redis_key.json in the ~ location and run ``global_ssh client`` if you did everything right, you should see a noefetch command go off when you connect to your server.
+2. To connect to your server make sure you have the same redis_key.json in the ~ location and run ``global_ssh client`` if you did everything right, you should see a neofetch command go off when you connect to your server.
 You can now type in commands, just note what every you type can be seen on the server computer.

 # Limitations 😕